 Treatment program options may include:

-- Inpatient or residential treatment: Inpatient treatment programs typically last 30 to 90 days and allow you to live on-site while you move through treatment.
+- Inpatient or residential treatment: Inpatient treatment programs typically last 30 to 90 days, but can go longer depending on treatment plan and level of care.
+You live on-site while in treatment with supervision and 24-hour care.

 - Outpatient treatment: Outpatient treatment requires you to visit the facility for a set number of hours per week.
-You will meet with a therapist to develop a treatment plan and attend group therapy with other people who are being treated for an addiction to ecstasy.
+Depending on your personal treatment plan, you may meet with a therapist or attend group therapy with other people who are being treated for an addiction to ecstasy, in addition to other services that may be offered at the facility.

 - Luxury or executive treatment: These inpatient programs offer flexibility to work while living at the center and a number of amenities not normally available in standard residential programs.

+If you are struggling with ecstasy addiction, we are here to help.
+It can be scary to make the call to get help, but our admissions navigators are available to take your confidential call 24/7.
 It’s not too late to make a change that can positively influence you and your baby.
-Give us a call today to speak to a trained treatment support representative 1-888-744-0069 so you can start your journey to recovery.
+Give us a call today so you can start your journey to recovery.